ellenhvn/hhz-artificial-intelligence-vl-s23/Guidelines/install-tensorflow/README.md

 ### Steps

+We recommend creating a new Conda environment for this exercise.
+Create a new Conda environment with matplotlib, scikit-learn and notebook.

+In addition, follow these steps to install tensorflow and tensorflow-datasets in your environment:

 At the time of writing, the most recent version of `tensorflow-datasets` that is compatible with Python 3.9 has not yet been published to the default Conda channel.
 We therefore install this package via [pip](https://pypi.org/project/pip/) directly.